ethanwhite/spectralmatch/README.md

 ---

-## Installation with Pypi and use as a Python Library
+## Installation as a Python Library

 ### 1. System requirements
 Before installing, ensure you have the following system-level prerequisites: